defencedog/radxazero3E/First_Start_Install.md

 - sist2
 Its an an advance file searcher / indexer.
 Had to be manually installed in CasaOS.
 My [instructions with image](https://github.com/simon987/sist2/issues/499#issue-2583469960)
 ### Samba sharing with CasaOS
 The normal `smb.conf` is not present & is replaced by `smb.casa.conf`.
-Lets assume we have a directory (externeal USB . memory card) mount at `/media/sdcard` To make it a NAS with name _radxasdcard_
+Lets assume we have a directory (external USB or memory card) mounted at `/media/sdcard` To make it a NAS with name _radxasdcard_
 ```
 sudo smbpasswd -a ukhan #add a user & set password
 sudo nano /etc/samba/smb.casa.conf